 In addition to the project’s impressive cobalt potential, modelling of the helicopter-borne electromagnetic survey data acquired over the Thackaringa Project also identified a conductive body (notionally called BR_02_CC), which appears to have the geophysical characteristics of base metal (copper-silver-gold-lead-zinc) mineralisation.
 A follow-up ground-based fixed loop electromagnetic survey (FLEM) subsequently conducted over this conductive body by Australian Mines during the year re-affirmed the presence of a potential sulphide body at target BR_02_CC.

-To ascertain whether this bedrock conductor may be the surface expression of the next “Cobar-style” polymetallic discovery within New South Wales.
+Further exploration will be undertaken to ascertain whether this bedrock conductor may be the surface expression of the next “Cobar-style” polymetallic discovery within New South Wales.